School of Verticality

 The biography of a bread begins with the seed.
 By interacting with the landscape and fellow humans, the seed becomes grain, flour, dough, cultural product and intangible heritage.
 Together with local experts in sustainable and organic agriculture with a focus on cereal cultivation and processing, in particular the diverse bread-making traditions, an intersubjective interweaving of knowledge and traditions will be stimulated.
 In addition to an insight into the historical development of the valley and its variety of crops, practical knowledge will be shared amongst the participants.

-Chapter 3 of the “School of Verticality” forms the conclusion of this series of site-specific interventions, and reflects on the cultural landscape of South Tyrol taking as a case study the Villanderer Alm on the basis of a collective happening.
+The third chapter of the “School of Verticality” concludes this series of site-specific interventions and reflects on the cultural landscape of South Tyrol using the example of the Villanderer Alm in a collective happening.

-The planned happening is inspired by the body of work of the American artist and art theorist Allan Kaprow and his work “Overtime”.
-In this work, the artist gives instructions to move a 200 feet (appr.
-60 meter) long snow fence over a distance of 1.6 km during one night.
-Sophie Krier draws inspiration from Allan Kaprow’s guidelines to reflect on the meanings and consequences of shifting boundaries.
-For the reinvention of OVERTIME, she will refer to the local tradition of the Ultental Schrankzaun and other South Tyrolean fences, and in particular their properties of being temporary fences that create flexible boundaries without technical aids.
+The planned happening is inspired by the practical and theoretical work of the American artist and art theorist Allan Kaprow and his work “Overtime”.
+In this work, the artist gives instructions on how to move a 60-meter-long fence over a distance of 1.6 km during one night.
+Sophie Krier draws inspiration from Allan Kaprow’s instructions to reflect on the meanings and consequences of shifting borders.
+She refers to the local tradition of the Ultental cabinet fence (and other South Tyrolean pasture fence techniques) with its characteristics as a temporary fence that creates flexible boundaries without technical aids.

 Lungomare, a cultural association founded in Bolzano in 2003, was created from the desire and necessity to open a space in which to share differences, experiences, opinions and desires, a space in which to make the link between cultural production and the political and social dimension.
 Lungomare undertakes projects that investigate and test possible relationships between design, architecture, urban planning, art and theory, the results of which are presented in different formats: public discussions, conferences, publications, exhibitions and interventions in public spaces.
 All these formats are characterised by the intention to interact with cultural and socio-political processes relating to the region in which Lungomare is located.